lyteword/chspurgeon-tod/volume-5/psalm-104.md

 **Verse 9. **

-1\.All things have their appointed bounds.
+1\.
+All things have their appointed bounds.

-2\.To pass those bounds without special permission by God is transgression.
+2\.
+To pass those bounds without special permission by God is transgression.
 "Thou hast set a bound that they may not pass."

-3\.Extraordinary cases should be followed by a return to ordinary duties.
-"That they turn not again, "etc. *G.R.*
+3\.
+Extraordinary cases should be followed by a return to ordinary duties.
+"That they turn not again, "etc. *G. R.*

 **Verse 10.** The thoughtfulness of God for those who, like the valleys, are lowly, hidden, and needy: the abiding character of his supplies: and the joyous results of his care.

 **Verse 10.** God's care for wild creatures, reflections from it.

-1\.Shall he not much more care for his people?
+1\.
+Shall he not much more care for his people?

-2\.Will he not look after wild, wandering men?
+2\.
+Will he not look after wild, wandering men?

-3\.Ought we not also to care for all that live?
+3\.
+Ought we not also to care for all that live?

-**Verse 10.** From the fertility, life and music which mark the course of a stream, illustrate the beneficial influences of the Gospel. *C.A.
-Davis.*
+**Verse 10.** From the fertility, life and music which mark the course of a stream, illustrate the beneficial influences of the Gospel. *C. A. Davis.*

 **Verse 14.** *In the Hayfield.* (See "Spurgeon's Sermons, "No. 757.)
 "He causeth the grass to grow for the cattle."

-1\.Grass is in itself instructive.
+1\.
+Grass is in itself instructive.

 (a) As a symbol of our mortality: "All flesh is grass."